rapidwebltd/SimpleMailChimp/README.md

 ### Unsubscribing a user from a list

-To unsubscribe a user from a list call the `unsubscribe` function and pass through the mailchimp list id and the users email.
+To unsubscribe a user from a list call the `unsubscribe` function and pass through the MailChimp list id and the user's email.

 ```php
 $simpleMailChimp->unsubscribe('LIST_ID_GOES_HERE', 'example@example.com');